PaulWheatcroft/owery-joinery/README.md

     - Click Next
     - Select your user group
     - Click Next: Tags then Next: Review then Create User
     - IMPORTANT THIS IS THE ONLY TIME YOU CAN COMPLETE THIS STEP.
 Download tHE Download.CSV which contains the information you need for the variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-Vreate both of these environment variables.
+Create both of these environment variables.
 You can now configure the following in settings.py AWS_STORAGE_BUCKET_NAME = 'your bucket name' AWS_S3_REGION_NAME = ‘your region’